Local Authors

 • Walden Pond Books has at least two Jack Vance fans on our staff who have consistently and unhesitatingly recommended the works of Jack Vance to our customers as some of the finest science fiction and fantasy ever published.

-• We therefore take some delight in finding our effusiveness about this author echoed by the July 15, 2009 New York Times Magazine author profile, "The Genre Artist"
+• We therefore took some delight in finding our effusiveness about this author echoed by the July 15, 2009 New York Times Magazine cover story, "The Genre Artist"

 Orb Books